David Cote (writer): Career in arts journalism

 In 1996, Cote co-founded and edited OFF, a journal for alternative theater with actor and graphics designer Jenny Woodward.
-This free 'zine dedicated to experimental, off-off theater was distributed to theaters mostly below 14th Street.
+This free zine dedicated to experimental, off-off theater was distributed to theaters mostly below 14th Street.
 It continued until 1998.
-In 1998/99, Cote edited EdgeNY, a free indie magazine also devoted to off-off theater.
+In 1998–1999, Cote edited EdgeNY, a free indie magazine also devoted to off-off theater.
 From 1999 to 2000, he worked as theater editor at the national arts listings site CultureFinder.com.

 In August 2000, Cote became staff theater writer at Time Out New York.
-He wrote reviews, listings, previews and other reporting for the weekly magazine.
-In 2003, he became theater editor and chief drama critic.
-He reviewed a wide range of plays, musicals and experimental pieces from Broadway to Off-Off-Broadway.
+He wrote reviews, listings, previews, and other reporting for the weekly magazine.
+In 2003, he became the theater editor and chief drama critic.
+He reviewed a wide range of plays, musicals, and experimental pieces from Broadway to Off-Off-Broadway.
 Cote left Time Out in April 2017.
 To date, he is the longest-serving theater editor and chief drama critic of the magazine.
 As a critic and reporter, he freelances for The Village Voice, What Should We Do?, IN New York and other places.

 Over the years, his reporting and reviews have appeared in The New York Times, American Theatre, Opera News, The Guardian, The Times (UK), Slate and elsewhere.
 In 2004, he began as a regular contributing critic on NY1's weekend theater program, On Stage.